 If you notice troubles with your breathing, there is a chance that mold is to blame.
 Luckily, the English Ivy, a luscious, chlorophyll-laden vine, can reduce the amount of airborne toxins by as much as 58 percent.
 Whether or not you suffer from allergies, you may want to consider adding English Ivy to your home to cleanse the air of mold spores and improve the well-being and health of you and your family.

 One of the most popular houseplants, the Gerbera is as cute as it is functional.
-When oxygen flows through the plant’s large, green leaves, the chlorophyll neutralizes molds spores, toxins and fumes, making the air easier on the lungs.
+When oxygen flows through the plant’s large, green leaves, the chlorophyll neutralizes mold spores, toxins and fumes, thus making the air easier on the lungs.

 The Boston Fern is sturdy and resilient, making it the ideal houseplant for those who aren’t blessed with a green thumb.
 Not only is it beautiful to look at, the Boston Fern acts as a natural humidifier and removes formaldehyde and benzene from indoor air.
 The Boston Fern can remove twice as many pollutants from the air as a standard home air purifier.